About Seattle Housing Authority

 Additional Notes

 The opportunity to apply for a chance to receive a voucher is ongoing.
-Applicants will be randomly selected from the voucher list when available.
-Preferences are given to those with household income at or below 30% of Area Median Income, or who are homeless.
-Applicants with income between 31-50% AMI are returned to the list if not homeless.
-Income above 50% AMI is ineligible.
+Applicants will be randomly selected from the voucher list whenever vouchers are available.
+Preference is given to households with incomes at 30% or less of AMI, those who are homeless, or have been homeless in the prior 12 months.
+Applicants with incomes above 50% of AMI are not eligible.

 Public Housing Waitlist